statcompute/py_mob/README.md

 #### Introduction

 As an attempt to mimic the mob R package (https://CRAN.R-project.org/package=mob), the py_mob is a collection of python functions that would generate the monotonic binning and perform the WoE (Weight of Evidence) transformation used in consumer credit scorecard developments.
+The woe transformation is a piecewise transformation that is linear to the log odds.
+For a numeric variable, all of its monotonic functional transformations will converge to the same woe transformation.
 In addition, Information Value and KS statistic of each independent variables is also calculated to evaluate the variable predictiveness.

 Different from other python packages for the same purpose, the py_mob package is very lightweight and the underlying computation is driven by the built-in python list or the numpy array.
 Functions would return lists of dictionaries, which can be easily converted to other data structures, such as pandas.DataFrame or astropy.table.